Memorable Manitobans: Edward Ellice (1783-1863)

 Merchant, politician.

-Born in London, England, to a Scottish merchant family that was active in the Quebec trade, he attended Winchester and graduated from Marischal College, Aberdeen, in 1800.
-He became head of the family business, which was international but based in North America, upon his father’s death in 1805.
-He was known as “Bear” or “The Bear.”
+Born at London, England in September 1783, second son of Alexander Ellice (c1743-1805) and Ann Russell (?-?), he attended Winchester and graduated from Marischal College, Aberdeen, in 1800.
+He became head of the family business, which was international but based in North America, upon his father’s death.
+He was known as “Bear” or “The Bear”.

-He is commemorated by Ellice Avenue in Winnipeg and the Rural Municipality of Ellice in Manitoba.
+He died at Glen Quoich, Scotland on 17 September 1863.
+He is commemorated by Ellice Avenue in Winnipeg, the Fort Ellice fur trade post in western Manitoba, and the Rural Municipality of Ellice in Manitoba.

 Edward Ellice, Dictionary of Canadian Biography IX, 233-39.